-A coastal walking destination that feels both remote and rooted.
+A coastal walking and adventure destination that feels both remote and rooted.

 Anglesey is a place apart — not just an island, but a way of seeing.
-Off the northwest coast of Wales, this windswept isle offers space to breathe and trails that trace the edge of the land.
-Here, ancient churches, standing stones, and wildlife reserves line a 130-mile coastal path, weaving through landscapes that feel vast, intimate, and deeply Welsh.
+Off the northwest coast of Wales, this windswept isle offers space to breathe and a network of trails perfect for self-guided walking holidays and coastal exploration.
+Ancient churches, standing stones, and wildlife reserves line a 130-mile coastal walking route, weaving through landscapes that feel vast, intimate, and deeply Welsh.

-This is walking for reflection — for seabirds and salt air, tidal rhythms and time-worn ruins.
+This is walking and adventuring for reflection — for seabirds and salt air, tidal rhythms and time-worn ruins.
 The Anglesey Coastal Path wraps almost the entire island, linking beaches, estuaries, headlands, and woodlands — always within sight of the sea, and never far from the story of the land.
+Alongside the walking, Ynys Môn is also a playground for outdoor adventures including kayaking, sea swimming, sailing, and wildlife-spotting trips.

 Follow sandy trails through pine forest and shifting dunes to reach Llanddwyn — a tidal island rich in Celtic legend, seabird life, and unbroken views across the Menai Strait to Snowdonia.